hkr3d2/BestGhost/about.md

 - Quick Ghost clear toggle: If you want to record the ghost again, you can easily clear your current ghost in the Ghost Menu™️
 - Ghost Gamemodes and Size changes are also supported and are included in the mod.

+## If you found a bug or an issue with the mod, write it to the github issues from my github repository

 ### Things that i will update with future updates: